-2.6.2.3 Step 6 - Guidance #6.3: Determine Staffing and Equipment Approach to Field Validation
+2.6.2.3 Step 6 - Guidance #6.3: Determine Staffing and Equipment Approach to Field Testing Overview:

-Based on the outcome of the Documentation 3.7 Checklist and review of resources in Guidance #6.2, each agency preparing to validate their Cls should make decisions about their approach to accomplishing the field validation.
-The Cl Test Plan and other supporting resources reviewed in Guidance #6.2 provide detailed explanations of the required skills and estimates of the time required.
+Based on the outcome of the Documentation 3.7 Checklist and review of resources in Guidance #6.2, each agency preparing to test their Cls should make decisions about their approach to accomplishing the field testing.
+The Cl Test Plan and other supporting resources reviewed in Guidance #6.2 provide detailed explanations of the required skills, equipment, and estimates of the time required.
 Specifically, each site should determine:

 - Staffing resources.
-Does the agency have the skills, experience, and staff time to dedicate to perform the field validation in-house or with existing contractors or will field validation services need to be procured? - Equipment availability.
-Are additional equipment required to support field validation testing? - Access to on-line utilities.
+Does the agency have the skills, experience, and staff time to dedicate to perform the field testing in-house or with existing contractors or will field testing services need to be procured? - Equipment availability.
+Are additional equipment required to support field testing?
+As recorded in the Documentation 3.7 checklist, this may include laptops with a Wireshark Packet Analyzer, a test tool to visualize and verify messages, a GoPro camera and player to capture and review high framerate video (240 fps), survey equipment, ESRI ArcGIS, and one or more OBUs. - Access to on-line utilities.
 The on-line utilities require access and an understanding of the required data formats required to properly use the on-line utilities.

 - Review Chapter 6 (General Test Site Activities) of the CI Test Plan to understand the operational testing approaches, roles to be performed, the recommended schedule of activities, and the steps to perform message content testing and message format testing.
-Review the test cases outlined in Chapter 8 of the CI Test Plan to understand the analysis to be conducted on the data collected. - Based on this review, determine if agency staff have the skills and availability to perform the data collection and analysis.

-- If it is determined that contractor support will be required for field validation, the five resources outlined in Guidance 6.2 can be used as the basis for a solicitation for support services. - Review the Documentation 3.7 Checklist and Section 6.5 (Test Tools) of the CI Test Plan to understand the equipment required to perform field validation.
+Review the test cases outlined in Chapter 8 of the CI Test Plan to understand the analysis to be conducted on the data collected. - Based on this review, determine if agency staff have the skills and availability to perform the data collection and analysis. - If it is determined that contractor support will be required for field testing, the resources outlined in Guidance #6.2 can be used as the basis for a solicitation for support services. - Review the Documentation 3.7 Checklist and Section 6.5 (Test Tools) of the CI Test Plan to understand the equipment required to perform field testing.